The Berkeley Cell Phone “Right to Know” Ordinance

 - 1/28/2016 Courthouse News Service: Judge Lets Berkeley Warn About Cellphones

-For full in depth coverage of this ordinance please go to Dr. Moskowitz’s Webpage on the Berkeley cell phone ordinance
+For additional coverage of this ordinance please go to Dr. Moskowitz’s Webpage on the Berkeley cell phone ordinance

 According to the 9/21/2015 Federal District Court Ruling the purpose behind the Berkeley Ordinance is as follows: